flyer8/puppetrepo/README.md

 # production repo
-For pulling from this reo please execute on puppet master:
+For pulling from this repo please execute on puppet master:
 ```
 r10k deploy environment production --puppetfile
 ```